ABOUT | MISSION | HISTORY | EMPLOYMENT | VOLUNTEER | DIRECTIONS

 About The Theater

-Now in its 26th season, Portland Center Stage is the largest producing theater in Portland, Oregon, and is among the top 15 professional regional theaters in America.
+Now in its 26th season, Portland Center Stage (PCS) is the largest producing theater in Portland, Oregon, and is among the top 20 professional regional theaters in America.
 Established in 1988 as an offshoot of the Oregon Shakespeare Festival, PCS became an independent theater in 1994 and has been under the leadership of Artistic Director Chris Coleman since May, 2000.
 PCS stages at least ten major productions annually in two theaters located inside the Gerding Theater at the Armory: the 590-seat Main Stage and the 190-seat Ellyn Bye Studio.
 An affiliate of the League of Regional Theatres, Actor’s Equity Association and Theatre Communications Group, PCS produces a blend of classical, contemporary and premiere works in addition to its annual summer playwrights festival, JAW.
 In its home at the Portland Armory, PCS has more than 9,000 season ticket holders and attracts an annual audience of nearly 150,000 theater-goers of all ages.